 Masterstudents at NMBUs master program

-The Master thesis shall be graded by at least one external examiner and one internal examiner.
+The degree thesis shall be graded by at least one external examiner and one internal examiner.
 The main supervisor is usually the internal examiner.